Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 A 4-minute drive, 20-minute walk from the Convention Center

 Soon to be Baltimore’s premiere entertainment district, The Walk @ Warner Street is transforming a previously underutilized industrial zone into an energetic and walkable corridor bridging MGM’s Horseshoe Casino and M&T Bank Stadium, home of the Baltimore Ravens.
-The 250,000 square foot district includes a new Paramount music venue, Topgolf facility, Yards Social Bar and over 34,000 square feet of retail space.
+A Topgolf facility was added in 2022, and the rest of the 250,000 square foot district is slated to include a music venue, bar and over 34,000 square feet of retail space.
 In addition to bolstering Baltimore’s sports and entrainment scene, The Walk @ Warner Street will revitalize the city’s southern waterfront through improvements to the Middle Branch Waterway and Gwynns Falls Bike Trails.

 Warner Street Rendering